 San Francisco to Monterey Itinerary on the Map

-This is the itinerary from San Francisco to Monterey along Highway 1.
-A short way to drive, 130 miles and 3 hours, but be prepared to spend almost a full day on this scenic coastal route to see all the sights.
+This map shows you our itinerary from San Francisco to Monterey along Highway 1.
+It was a short way to drive, 130 miles, but we spent a day on this scenic coastal route to see all the sights.

-We started our Highway 1 trip from San Francisco, more exactly from Golden Gate Bridge.
+So we started our Highway 1 trip from San Francisco, from the Golden Gate Bridge.

 Golden Gate Bridge, San Francisco